andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 4\.2.4 – If a clan does not ready up in time after map change, it will lead to forfeiting rounds and eventually a forfeit loss for the violating clan.

+4\.2.5 – In total, 8 teams will progress into the knockout stage.
+The top 3 from group A will automatically progress with the top 2 teams from groups B and C. The final place in the knockout stage will go to the best 3rd placed team from groups B and C.

 #### **5. Demos and Screenshots**

 **5.1 – Demos**